How the COVID-19 lateral flow test kits work

 Do I need to report my test results?

 Yes, you should report your results if they’re negative or positive.
 Reporting your results helps the NHS find out where asymptomatic cases of COVID-19 are increasing or decreasing.
 They can then use your result to help keep everyone safe.

 You can either register your results online or call 119.
 If you have a positive result, you’ll need to self-isolate and order or book a PCR test to confirm your results.

 You can collect a box of 7 rapid tests for you to use at home twice a week from your local LloydsPharmacy in England, Scotland and Wales.
 We’ll be able to give you 2 boxes of 7 tests, if you’re collecting on behalf of another person, so you and your family can regularly test at home.
 Up to 4 boxes may be provided per person, and this is at the discretion of the pharmacist.

 Can I collect a box of rapid tests for somebody else?

-Yes, you must be over 18 to collect rapid tests from your local pharmacy in England, however tests may be available for those under 18 at the pharmacist’s discretion.
+Yes, you must be over 18 to collect rapid tests from your local pharmacy in England, Scotland and Wales, however tests may be available for those under 18 at the pharmacist’s discretion.
 These tests can then be used by your family or members of your household including children.
 Children who go to primary school or younger children do not need to test.